dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 Next, you will register the dapp canisters that are now controlled by the SNS in the SNS root canister.
 This is to make sure that the SNS root canister is aware of the canisters that it officially governs.
-This also ensures that if you request a canister summary from the SNS root canister, then the dapp canisters are included in this summary and you can learn, for example, how many cycles they still have.
+This ensures, for example, that if you request a canister summary from the SNS root canister, then the dapp canisters are included in this summary and you can learn how many cycles they still have and other information.

-Registering a dapp under and SNS is again done by an SNS proposal.
+Registering a dapp under an SNS is again done by an SNS proposal.
-To register a dapp under an SNS, you make again an SNS proposal by proposaladd dapp to sns by proposal
+You can learn how to make the proposal to register a dapp canister under the SNS 'here' and follow the instructions from Step 3. to vote on the proposal.
+As in Step 3., sufficient initial neurons have to vote to reach a majority.

+[comment]: <> (IN CASE THIS IS NEEDED: Repeat these steps for all cansiters that you would like to register.)

-#### 6. _(Recommended)_ Test upgrading the dapp cnaister(s) by SNS proposal.
+#### 6. _(Recommended)_ Test upgrading the dapp canister(s) by SNS proposal.
-Test sure you can upgrade the dapp cnaister(s) by SNS proposal.
+To make sure that you can still upgrade the dapp canister(s) by SNS proposal, you can repeat Step 3. at this point.

 #### 7. Make a NNS proposal to start the decentralisation sale.
-make sale proposal

-info
-atm can still upgrade the dapp by SNS proposal atm can

-// for readme, say you might want to try to upgrade dapp by sns before starting the sale. probably even before removing yourself as controller!!!

-// so detailed steps should include removing controller
-// nd then also adding dapp to sns,
-// which only be possible after removed
+At this point, you have handed over the control of your dapp to the Internet Computer.
+To make sure that the Internet Computer starts the SNS decentralization sale, you can ask the NNS community to start the sale.
+To do so you send submit an NNS proposal as described 'here'

+[comment]: <> (TODO: add link)

+Note that anyone can send such a proposal, but as the original developer of the dapp you probably want to make sure that such a proposal is set.